Our essential guide to getting around Uganda in a wheelchair, travel with disability including transport, and handy travel tips for disabled persons

-In recent years, the natural beauty that Uganda emanates has made it a top African safari choice for travelers around the world, including persons travelling with a disability.
+In recent years, Uganda’s natural beauty has made it an African safari destination of choice for travelers worldwide, including persons traveling with a disability.
 In retrospect, Uganda’s highlights often involve trekking in rough terrain and do not lend themselves to people with limited mobility.
 On top of that, Uganda as a whole has a tourism industry that is relatively young by East African standards, meaning safari access for disabled travelers is rarely a consideration and never a priority.

 However, depending on your determination and ability, and aided by African resourcefulness, a rewarding trip is possible for most disability travelers.